 If you're familiar with the Arabic script as it's taught today, i.e derived from the round scripts, you may find some of the letters are quite different from what you know.
 Just as a reminder, I am distinguishing between letters, of which there are 28 in Arabic, and letterforms, of which there are only 18 because many letters share the same letterform with different arrangements of dots.

 You'll notice that I'm not setting down forms so much as principles, over which form can be interpreted with great freedom.
 It's very much like the structural part of a building, which is invisible from the outside but, if sound and well-proportioned, contributes more beauty than the cosmetic additions.
 This simile is all the more relevant when you know that the script we're working with is called handasi هندسي in Arabic, which means both "geometric" and "architectural".

 To begin with, let's define the parts of a letter.
 If we really boil it down, we can think of the Arabic script as made up of identifying shapes issuing from a baseline that runs like a thread through any text, only disappearing momentarily when letters don't connect.
-Some of these shapes are constant: they are the body of the letter.
-Another set of shapes is only present when it is not connecting to a letter following it: they are the tail.
+Some of these shapes are constant: they're the body of the letter.
+Another set of shapes is only present when it isn't connecting to a letter following it: they're the tail.

 The body shapes are as follows: